Ingratiation: Tactics of ingratiation

 Rendering Favors is the act of performing helpful requests for another individual.
 This is a positive ingratiation tactic, as "persons are likely to be attracted to those who do nice things for them."
 By providing favors or gifts, the ingratiator promotes attraction in the target by making him/herself appear more favorable.
 In some instances, people may use favors or gifts with the goal of "...influencing others to give us the things we want more than they do, but giving them the things they want more than we do."

 Modesty is the act of moderating the estimation of one's own abilities.
 Modesty is seen as an effective ingratiation strategy because it provides a relatively less transparent format for the ingratiator to promote likeability.
-Modesty can sometimes take the form of self-deprecation, or Deprecation directed toward one's self, which is the opposite of self-promotion.
+Modesty can sometimes take the form of self-deprecation, the opposite of self-promotion.
 Instead of the ingratiator making him/herself seem more attractive in the eyes of the target individual, the goal of self-deprecation is to decrease the perceived attractiveness of the ingratiator.
 In doing so, the ingratiator hopes to receive pity from the target individual, and is thus able to enact persuasion via such pity.

 Expression of humor is the intentional use of humor to create a positive affect with the target individual.
 The expression of humor is best implicated when the ingratiator is of higher status than the target individual, such as from supervisor to employee.
 "As long as the target perceives the individual's joke as appropriate, funny, and has no alternative implications, than the joke will be taken in a positive as opposed to a negative manner."
 When humor is used by an individual of lower status within the setting, it may prove to be risky, inappropriate, and distracting, and may damage likeability as opposed to promoting likeability.

 Instrumental Dependency is the act of instilling the impression upon the target individual that the ingratiator is completely dependent upon that individual.
 Similar to modesty, instrumental dependency works by creating a sense of pity for the ingratiator.
 While instrumental dependency as a process is similar to modesty or self-deprecation, it is defined separately due to the notion that instrumental dependency is typically task-dependent, meaning the ingratiator would insinuate that he/she is dependent upon the target individual for the completion of a specific task or goal.

 Name-dropping is the act of using the name of an influential person(s) as reference(s) while communicating with the target individual.
 Typically, name-dropping is done strategically in a manner that the reference(s) in question will be known and respected by the target individual.
 As a result, the target individual is likely to see the ingratiator as more attractive.